kbjimenes/target-identification/README.md

 Please check the article (It will be available soon).

 # Credit/Acknowledgment
-Copyright @ Universidad de las Américas & Universidad da Coruña
+This research was supported by Universidad de las Américas & Universidad da Coruña